What is Histamine Intolerance? Diagnosis and Treatment

 Ever heard of histamine intolerance (HIT)?
 In recent years, this health condition has gained increased attention.
 From pesky headaches to puzzling digestive pain or runny nose, the symptoms associated with HIT can be diverse and challenging to pinpoint.

+But what is histamine intolerance?
 In this blog post, we’ll delve into the basics behind HIT and factors that predispose you to it.
 We’ll also explore how HIT is connected to the gut microbiome and how it’s diagnosed.

 What is histamine?

 We tend to think of histamine as bad because we associate it with allergic reactions like runny nose and sneezes.
-But histamine is essential for maintaining good health, and is actually important for many different physiological processes.
+But histamine is essential for maintaining good health and is actually important for many different physiological processes.
 Among other things, histamine has a role in:

 • Mediating inflammatory and allergic responses